tudocomp/tudocomp/docs/Documentation.md

-Tudocomp is set up as a cmake project, which means that all metadata for building it is encoded in `CMakeLists.txt` files through the source tree.
+Tudocomp is set up as a cmake project, which means that all metadata for building it is encoded in the `CMakeLists.txt` files through the source tree.

 If you are unfamiliar with cmake, note that it works by generating build scripts for the platform it is run on.
-In the case of Tudocomp, you will likely use it in a Linux or a Windows-Cygwin environment, for which cmake will generate makefiles to be used by `make`.
+In the case of Tudocomp, you will likely use it in a Linux or a Windows-Cygwin environment, for which cmake will generate makefiles that can be interpreted by the `make` program.

-We will also assume the use of the command line through this tutorial.
+We will also embrace the usage of command line tools in this tutorial.
 There exist graphical interfaces for some of the used tools, but those are outside the scope of this document.

-So, starting with a copy of the Tudocomp sources, our first step is to generate the build environment.
+We start with a copy of the Tudocomp sources.
+Our first step is to generate the build environment.
 The usual setup for this is to create a "build" directory inside the Tudocomp sources, and invoke `cmake` inside it with the parent directory as an argument: